infrahq/infra/README.md

 #### Ingress

-Follow the [Ingress documentation](./docs/helm.md#advanced-ingress-configuration) to configure your Infra Server with a Kubernetes ingress.
+Follow the [Ingress documentation](./docs/helm.md#advanced-ingress-configuration) to configure your Infra server with a Kubernetes ingress.
 Once configured, get the Infra API server URL.

 ```bash